1414213/scwin2/README.md

 "AsClicks": true,
 "IsContinuous": false
 ```
-Scrolls the mouse wheel when pressed.&emsp;*Amount* specifies what magnitude to scroll by.&emsp;*AsClicks* specifies is the magnitude represents clicks of the mouse wheel.&emsp;*IsContinuous*, when false, will scroll by the magnitude once for every press of the button.&emsp;When true it will continuously scroll the mouse wheel while the button is being held.&emsp;Input is send 100 times per second.
+Scrolls the mouse wheel when pressed.&ensp;*Amount* specifies what magnitude to scroll by.&ensp;*AsClicks* specifies is the magnitude represents clicks of the mouse wheel.&ensp;*IsContinuous*, when false, will scroll by the magnitude once for every press of the button.&ensp;When true it will continuously scroll the mouse wheel while the button is being held.&ensp;Input is send 100 times per second.

 ### ButtonMany
 ```